Marsden, West Yorkshire: Culture

 Marsden Silver Prize Band is the local silver band.
 The village hosts festivals and cultural events throughout the year.
 Marsden Cuckoo Day, a day-long festival held annually in Spring (April), holds clog dancing, a duck race, music, a procession and a "cuckoo walk".
 The Marsden Jazz Festival is held every October, and the winter Imbolc Festival, in which the 'triumph of the Green Man' (who represents the coming spring), over Jack Frost (the winter) is celebrated with fire juggling and giant puppets.
 Marsden is the home of Mikron Theatre Company, the world's only professional theatre company to tour by narrowboat.

 Marsden's 'Cuckoo Day festival' is named after a local legend of the Marsden Cuckoo:

 "Many years ago the people of Marsden were aware that when the cuckoo arrived, so did the Spring and sunshine.
 They tried to keep Spring forever, by building a tower around the Cuckoo.
 Unfortunately, as the last stones were about to be laid, away flew the cuckoo.
 If only they'd built the tower one layer higher.
 As the legend says, it 'were nobbut just wun course too low'."

+Marsden hosts the Pennine Beer Festival:

+The Pennine Beer Festival held its inaugural event in 2025 as a fundraiser for Marsden Community Trust which owns and administers the Mechanics Hall in the village.
+The second Pennine Beer Festival is running in 2026.